apollo

 IPRATROPIUM BROMIDE is a short-acting drug.
 It has an onset of 15-30 minutes, and its effects last for about 3-5 hours.

-IPRATROPIUM BROMIDE is well-tolerated and can be used as maintenance therapy for a longer-term.
-It can regulate the symptoms effectively and improve quality-of-life (QOL).
+IPRATROPIUM BROMIDE is well-tolerated and can be used as maintenance therapy for a longer period.
+It can effectively regulate the symptoms and improve quality of life (QOL).

 IPRATROPIUM BROMIDE may cause an increase in heart rate (tachycardia).
 However, this effect is observed mostly when IPRATROPIUM BROMIDE is taken in high doses.
 So, it is advised not to increase or decrease the dose without your doctor's advice.